libp2p/rust-libp2p/docs/coding-guidelines.md

 ```

 Using hierarchical state machines is a deliberate choice throughout the
 rust-libp2p code base.
-It makes reasoning about control and data flow easy and
+It makes reasoning about control and data flow easy.
+It
 works well with Rust's `Future` model.
+It allows fine-grain control e.g. on the
-The archetecture pattern of
+order child state machines are polled.
+The archetecture pattern of hierarchical
-hierarchical state machines should be used wherever possible.
+state machines should be used wherever possible.

 ### Conventions for `poll` implementations